Skip To Content

 formatFor3DObjects

-This parameter is used to request a feature in a specific 3D format.
-If set to a valid format ID (see layer resource), the geometry of the feature response will be a 3D envelope of the 3D object and includes asset maps for the 3D object.
-Since formats are created asynchronously, check the flags field in the asset map if the format is available (conversionStatus=COMPLETED).
-If conversionStatus=INPROGRESS, the format is not ready yet.
-Request the feature again at a later point in time.
+Specifies the 3D format that will be used to request a feature.
+If set to a valid format ID (see layer resource), the geometry of the feature response will be a 3D envelope of the 3D object and will include asset maps for the 3D object.
+Since formats are created asynchronously, review the flags field in the asset map to determine if the format is available (conversionStatus is COMPLETED).
+If conversionStatus is INPROGRESS, the format is not ready.
+Request the feature again later.

 If a feature does not have the specified format, the feature will still be returned according to the query parameters (such as the where clause), but the asset mapping will be missing.